Australian heritage law: Victoria

 Victorian Aboriginal heritage protection is governed by the Aboriginal Heritage Act 2006.
 Under the Act all Aboriginal culturally significant aspects are protect by Victorian Law.
 A steering committee, The Aboriginal Heritage Council was established to allow government a consultation and steerage functionality back to the major Aboriginal Communities within Victoria, referred to as Registered Aboriginal Parties.

 The Heritage Act 2017 provides for the protection and conservation of historical places and objects of cultural heritage significance and the registration of such places and objects.
 The Act establishes a Heritage Council to oversee heritage policy and implementation; and a Victorian Heritage Register, for listing and protection of places of significance to the state of Victoria. archaeological heritage is also protected by the Heritage Act through blanket protection of archaeological places and objects greater than 50 years old, and through the Victorian Heritage Inventory of historical archaeological sites, as well as historic shipwrecks.

 The Planning & Environment Act 1987 includes provisions for protecting heritage through Local Planning Policies, and listing places on the Municipal Planning Scheme Heritage Overlay.

 Western Australia

-Protection of Aboriginal heritage sites and objects in WA is governed by the Aboriginal Heritage Act 1972.
+Protection of Aboriginal heritage sites and objects in WA is governed by the Aboriginal Cultural Heritage Act 2021.